bolt/docs/source/contenttypes-and-records.md

 `pattern` option to make sure that a field contains an email-address, or that a title is no longer than a certain amount of characters.
 Note that the requirements are only enforced in the browser, so don't "trust" any data that's been entered by an editor.
+When a field does not validate, a default message is shown that, *"the x field is required or needs to match a pattern"*.
+You can set a custom error message for a field with the error option. for example `error: "The title field is required and must be no longer than 40 characters"`

 Currently, you can use the `required` option for fields of type `text`, `textarea`, `html`, `float` and `integer`.